 It's always great to see a show get a second run on Broadway.
 Whether it's a celebrated return or a second chance, it's always nice to revisit some of these works.
-This coming year we'll be seen plenty of them from Fiddler on the Roof to The Color Purple.
+This coming year we'll be seeing plenty of them from.

 But sometimes, a revival goes beyond and not only reminds us why we love that piece to begin with, but also elevates the original material.
 With that thought in mind, here are the 10 Greatest Broadway Musical Revivals of the Past 25 years.